Christ14n97/cheMLearning/README.txt

-Chemometrics library provides of high-level, user-friendly tools to perform rutinal chemometrics analysis in untargeted metabolomics.
+cheMLearning library provides of high-level, user-friendly tools to perform rutinal chemometrics analysis in untargeted metabolomics.
-Modelling is done using scikit-learn framework, while visualizations are mainly done with Plotly.
+Modelling is done using scikit-learn framework, for machine learning; while visualizations are mainly done with Plotly.

 Main modules are:
 - unsupervised_modelling